Electronika BK

 The Electronika BK is a series of 16-bit PDP-11-compatible home computers developed under the Electronika brand by NPO Scientific Center, then the leading microcomputer design team in the Soviet Union.
-It is also the predecessor of the more powerful UKNC and DVK micros.
+It is the predecessor of the more powerful UKNC and DVK micros.

 Overview

-First released in 1985 (developed in 1983), they are based on the К1801ВМ1 (Soviet LSI-11-compatible CPU) and were the only official (government approved and accounted for in economic planning) Soviet home computer design in mass production.
+Developed in 1983, and first released in 1985, they are based on the К1801ВМ1 Soviet LSI-11-compatible CPU.
+They were the only Soviet home computer design in mass production which was both officially government-approved and accounted for in economic planning.

-They sold for about 600–650 roubles.
-This was costly, as the average Soviet monthly wage then was about 150 roubles.
+They sold for about 600–650 roubles at a time when the average Soviet monthly wage then was about 150 roubles.
 Despite their cost, they became one of the most popular home computer models in the Soviet Union.

-Later, in the 1990s, their powerful central processing unit (CPU) and straightforward, easy-to-program design made them popular as demoscene machines.
+In the 1990s, their powerful central processing unit (CPU) and straightforward, easy-to-program design made them popular as demoscene machines.
 BK (БК) is a Russian abbreviation for "бытовой компьютер" (bytovoy kompyuter) – domestic (or home) computer.
-The machines were also used for a short time as cash registers, for example, in the GUM department store.
+The machines were used for a short time as cash registers, for example, in the GUM department store.